 - Geotag supports JPEG/JPG files and many RAW camera vendor specific files.
 The RAW file types currently supported are ARW (Sony), CR2 (Canon), DCR (Kodak), DNG (Adobe), ERF (Epson), MEF (Mamiya), MRW (Minolata), NEF (Nikon), NRW (Nikon), ORF (Olympus), PEF (Pentax), RAF (Fuji), RAW (Panasonic), SR2 (Sony) and SRF (Sony).

 - Geotag is open source.
 It is published under the GPL (GNU General Public License). this means its free to use and you can even get the source code and modify it and redistribute it.

 - Easily translatable

 - Geotag can easily be translated to different languages.
 The program recognizes the language used on your computer and if a translation for that language is available, Geotag will use it automatically.
-Currently the program knows English,German, Danish, Dutch, French, Brazilian Portuguese, Czech, Spanish, Polish and Russian.
+Currently the program knows English,German, Danish, Dutch, French, Brazilian Portuguese, Czech, Spanish, Polish, Russian, Greek and Swedish.
 Volunteers for other translations are always welcome.